Quantum and classical bounds for two-state overlaps: Abstract

 \section{Abstract}

 Suppose we have $N$ quantum systems in unknown states $\ket{\psi_i}$, but know the value of some pairwise overlaps $\left| \braket{\psi_k}{\psi_l}\right|^2$.
 What can we say about the values of the unknown overlaps?
-We provide a complete answer to this problem for 3 pure states and two given overlaps, and a way to obtain bounds for the general case.
-We discuss how the answer contrasts from that of a classical model, and describe two applications: dimension witnesses, and characterisation of multi-photon indistinguishability.
+We provide a complete answer to this problem for three pure states and two given overlaps, and a way to obtain bounds for the general case.
+We discuss how the answer contrasts from that of a classical model featuring only coherence-free, diagonal states, and describe three applications: basis-independent coherence witnesses, dimension witnesses, and characterisation of multi-photon indistinguishability.